MarcManiez/Intro-to-Rust/class-outline.md

 # Lifetimes

 Lifetimes are involved whenever a reference is made and a value is borrowed.
-It’s the feature of Rust that ensure that you can’t access invalid parts of memory.
+It’s the feature of Rust that ensures that you can’t access invalid parts of memory.

-Lifetimes help ensure that the value being borrowed has a lifetime that is >= to that of the reference.
+Lifetimes help ensure that the value being borrowed has a lifetime that is >= the lifetime of the reference.

 [Example of a dangling pointer in C](c-examples/dangling-pointer/dangling_pointer.c)